Master Hirannaiah

-Hirannaiah or Hirannayya, known by his stage name Master Hirannaiah (15 February 1934 – 2 May 2019), was an Indian actor in the Kannada film industry and a theatre artist in Karnataka, India.
-His films include ...Re (2016), Care of Footpath 2 (2015), No. 73, Shanthi Nivasa (2007).
+Narasimha Murthy, known by his stage name Master Hirannaiah (15 February 1934 – 2 May 2019), was an Indian actor known for his work in Kannada theatre and Kannada cinema.
+His films include ...Re (2016), Care of Footpath 2 (2015), No 73, Shanthi Nivasa (2007).

 Early life

-Hirannaiah was born in Mysore, Karnataka on 15 February 1934.
+Hirannaiah was born in Mysore on 15 February 1934.
 His father K. Hirannaiah too was an Indian actor, director, and writer in the Kannada film industry and a theatre artist in the state.
 His mother was Sharadamma.
 After finishing primary education in Banumayya Middle school, Hirannaiah completed intermediate in Sharada Vilas, Mysore, Karnataka.
 In his childhood days, he distributed newspaper Sadhvi to fund his education, while actively participating in drama and theatre plays.

 After his father's death, Hirannaiah took over the management of the K.Hirannaiah Mitra Mandali, which was founded by his late father.
 Later he became actor, director and administrator of the theatre company.